 Myth #6: Carrying a gun for self-defense makes you safer.

-Fact-check: In 2011, nearly 10 times more people were shot and killed in arguments than by civilians trying to stop a crime.
+Fact-check: In 2014, according to FBI data, nearly eight times more people were shot and killed in arguments than by civilians trying to stop a crime.

-• In one survey, nearly 1% of Americans reported using guns to defend themselves or their property.
-However, a closer look at their claims found that more than 50% involved using guns in an aggressive manner, such as escalating an argument.
+• In one survey, nearly 1 percent of Americans reported using guns to defend themselves or their property.
+However, a closer look at these claims found that more than half involved using guns in an aggressive manner, such as escalating an argument.

-• A Philadelphia study found that the odds of an assault victim being shot were 4.5 times greater if he carried a gun.
+• A study in Philadelphia found that the odds of an assault victim being shot were 4.5 times greater if he carried a gun.
 His odds of being killed were 4.2 times greater.

 Myth #7: Guns make women safer.

-Fact-check: In 2010, nearly 6 times more women were shot by husbands, boyfriends, and ex-partners than murdered by male strangers.
+Fact-check: In 2013, more than 5 times more women were shot by husbands, boyfriends, and ex-partners than murdered by male strangers.

 • One study found that women in states with higher gun ownership rates were 4.9 times more likely to be murdered by a gun than women in states with lower gun ownership rates.